-Your responsibilities as a policy officer will include researching and advising on issues, carrying out developmental work and liaising with internal and external contacts.
+Your responsibilities as a policy officer will include researching and analysing data.
+You'll advise on various issues, carry out developmental work and liaise with internal and external contacts.

-Depending on your role, you may also be involved in campaigning for change.
+Depending on your role, you may be involved in campaigning for change.

 Types of policy work